-The packing crate that you see in this picture might have been used as a storage space or even as a table.
+The packing crate that you see in the cottage might have been used as a storage space or even as a table.

 What else could you make from it?
-Look in the drawers under the Toys display in the Discovery Centre .
-Car some dolls that have been made from common household items? ı you find Why do you think people in the past had to re-use and recycle things?
+You can find more examples of re-used items around the corner.
+Why do you think people in the past had to re-use and recycle things?
 Why do we re-use and recycle things today?

 What does 'sustainable' mean?
-Can you give an example of how Aboriginal use sustainable methods in traditional culture? people
+Can you give an example of how Aboriginal people use sustainable methods in traditional culture?